judetta/judetta/README.md

 - ⚡ Fun fact: ...
 -->

-Not much to show yet... but getting there, maybe 🤔

-### I am

-- 👩🏻‍💻 junior frontend developer building an energy and sustainability management system
+I'm a frontend developer working with Angular to build the coolest energy and sustainability management solution on the market.

-- 👩🏻‍🎓 IT engineering student learning to code and all that kinda stuff
-- 🤸🏻‍♀️ beatsaberian on Oculus Quest
-- 🚘 EV enthusiast
+I also play with React, Node.js, Python and whatever interesting drops on my way.

-### I love
+I love...

-- 💡 developing ideas into functionalities
+ 💡 developing ideas into functionalities
-- 🔗 solving puzzles
+ 🔗 solving puzzles
-- ✅ getting things done
+ ✅ getting things done
-- 🎨 creating something beautiful and functional
+ 🎨 creating something beautiful and functional

 👉🏻 Here you'll find some small projects that I do for practice and for fun, maybe also some actually useful stuff.